scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 The first is the development and sustainability of the software itself.
-Open source software projects in general are not guaranteed to succeed; most fail to gain wide adoption or reach sustainability.
+Open source software projects in general are not guaranteed to succeed; most fail to gain wide adoption or reach sustainability :cite:`schweik2012internet`.
-:cite:`schweik2012internet`
-In addition to these general difficulties, scientific software suffers from the fact that researchers, who are often required to write and modify software, do not have formal training in software development.
+In addition to these general difficulties, scientific software suffers from the fact that researchers who write and modify software often do not have formal training in software development.
 As a result, scientific software is often hampered by technical debt.
 These problems are mitigated by national initiatives to train scientists in software engineering skills,